snorthman/cardlatex/README.md

 }
 ```

-Our card is 2 cm by 3 cm with a 0.3cm bleed.
-Images are resampled to 1% of original, and we are only interested in compiling
-rows 1, 2 and 4.
+Our card is 2 cm by 3 cm with a 0.125in bleed.
+We are only interested in compiling rows 1, 2 and 4.

 `card.xlsx`